QubesOS/qubes-doc/UpgradeToR2B2.md

     sudo qubes-dist-upgrade
     ```

     again.
 This will start second stage of upgrade, here most packages will be upgraded, so this will take a while.
-Some KDE components can become unresponsive (like tray icons or taskbar) and windows border can disappear.
-Don't panic, this is normal part of upgrade process.

 8. You will be prompted to install new bootloader.
 If you haven't changed anything in this matter from initial installation, just accept the default.
 9. Reboot your system.
 System shutdown may hung because some running system components no longer match that installed on disk; just wait a few minutes and hard reset the system in such case.